 Hello, everybody.
 I'm Laura.
-I'm a front-end developer at Swedbank, and today I want to show you the sounds of angular, or in other words, to answer, what does the angular say?
+I am a front-end developer at Swedbank, and today I want to show you the sounds of Angular.
+Or in other words, to answer, what does the Angular say?
 What do I mean here?
-We are very used to generate visuals for the code, but are still often surprised that we can do the same thing for the music as well.
+We are very used to generate visuals for the code but are still often surprised that we can do the same thing for the music as well.
 We can code music.

 How does that work?
 If we have some application for that, we would need to create the audio context to store the state of audio.
-And everything's going to happen there.
+And everything going to happen there.
 We would create the sources.
 That can be your microphone, that can be your oscillators, or it can be audio tracks as well.
 And then we would need to connect that to the destination, which is usually just speakers.
 If you would like to add some modifications as filters, that would happen in the middle.
-And of course, there are helpers for that.
+And of course there are helpers for that.
 Because we developers, we love libraries.
 And there are libraries for that as well.
 One of them is ToneJS.
-ToneJS is even recommended if you are reading about Web audio api in MDM documentation.
-And today I'm going to show you the quick demo how we can use ToneJS in our web application using angular.
+ToneJS is even recommended if you are reading about the web or the API in MDM documentation.
+And today I'm going to show you a quick demo of how we can use ToneJS in our web application using Angular.
 What do I have here so far?
-I just installed the Tone library, simple with npm install.
+I just installed the Tone library symbol with npm install.
 I as well have the instrument component.
 So as you understand, we will create our own instrument today.
-In html, I'm just iterating through a bunch of notes.
+In HTML, I'm just iterating through a bunch of notes.
+And on click event, I'm calling playNode method.
+In the component itself, I am taking symf element from the Tone library.
+And in playNode method, I'm just triggering that exact note with the length of 1 eighth.

-But we are not stopping here.
-Because so far, we're using just default sounds.
-And for that, I thought to add some a bit modifications to make our instrument a bit more unique.
-What do we have?
-This is Catiana instrument, which plays cat samples, but still according to the right pitch.
-And honestly, I was surprised how easy that is to make the ToneJS library.
-Because my imagination, I thought that I will need to change every sample by myself.
-And then just to map it to the help of Tone library.
-But that was way easier than this.
-Let's look into.
-We have one more element from Tone library.
-It is called the sampler.
+We have one more element from Tone library, it is called the sampler.
 And for sampler initialization, I had to provide the original cat sample, which is here.
 And then to map it to the right note.
 So to understand what cat was singing, that was the tough part.
 But nothing more was needed to provide.
 All other adjustments were done by the library itself.
-And you see that in the play note, now I'm triggering sampler and synthesizer together.
+And you see that in the play note now I'm triggering sampler and synthesizer together.